raceintospace/raceintospace/doc/manual/manual.md

 * `show_recruit_stats` –  By default you can now see skills other than CA and EN during recruitment; setting `show_recruit_stats 0` will return to Classic behavior.

 * `use_endurance` –  By default the game now makes some use of the Endurance skill, which it didn't before.
-It adds average of crew's EN to duration steps on duration missions, and spacepeople with high EN hurt in a newscast are less likely to retire; set to `use_endurance 0` to return to Classic behavior.
+It adds the crew's EN average to the duration steps on duration missions, and spacepeople hurt in a newscast are less likely to retire if their endurance is high; set to `use_endurance 0` to return to Classic behavior.

 * `succesRDMax` –  Max R&D will increase 1 pt/mission only if the component was already at Max R&D (Classic setting).

     The change made in RIS 2.0 (which this option turns off) does two things.
-    1. Dummy tests on equipment not yet at Max R&D still count toward reaching Max Safety; if you fly a Vostok at, say, 70% its Safety will go up to 71% *and* the Max R&D will go up a percent; this encourages players to fly dummy tests, as it makes it worthwhile to fly them early.
+    1. Dummy tests on equipment not yet at Max R&D still count toward reaching Max Safety; if you fly a Vostok at, say, 70% its Safety will go up to 71% *and* the Max R&D will go up a percent; this encourages players to fly dummy tests, since it makes it worthwhile to fly them early.
     2. Allows you to research back to where you left off if your component was downgraded due to a newscast.
 Of course, Max R&D is still reset by catastrophic failures.
     Setting `succesRDMax 0` will require the usual dummy tests to return your hardware to its previous Safety rating after a newscast, and will reintroduce "wasted" dummy tests.